David Goodwillie: International career

 Goodwillie made his debut for the Scotland national under-21 football team in November 2008.
 He received his first call-up for the senior side in November 2010 for a friendly against the Faroe Islands.
 He made his debut in that match, coming on as a 76th-minute substitute for Kris Commons.

 His international career stalled after that, however, because the SFA were reluctant to select Goodwillie while he underwent a legal process.
 Goodwillie was charged with sexual assault, but the case did not come to trial at that time due to there being insufficient evidence to proceed in a criminal court.
 After it was announced that Goodwillie would not be prosecuted, Scotland manager Craig Levein recalled Goodwillie to the national squad.

 He scored his first goal for Scotland on 11 October 2011, from a penalty kick in a 3–1 defeat against World Cup holders Spain.
 Goodwillie scored with his first touch of the ball after coming on as a substitute.
 Later in the same game, Goodwillie missed a glaring opportunity, as he shot wide of the goal instead of setting up the unmarked Craig Mackail-Smith.

+Personal life

+Goodwilie has one child, with reality television star, model and pornographic actress Sophie Reade.